szkrd/job-interviews/README.md

 - [ ] is it possible to run unit tests in jsdom with mocha + sinon + chai?
       (like [here](https://kasperlewau.github.io/post/angular-without-karma/) for example - what are the caveats? will TestBed work?)
       (or [here](http://darrinholst.com/blog/2017/11/09/testing-angular-components/), this one seems to be more robust)
-- [ ] is it possible to use jest with jsdom instead of protractor?
+- [x] is it possible to use jest with jsdom instead of protractor?
+      **Answer**: probably, but the migration and [setup](https://semaphoreci.com/community/tutorials/testing-angular-2-and-continuous-integration-with-jest) is non trivial.
+The price for the better performance of course is jsdom and all its quirks, it may or may not worth it for you.
-- [ ] explore karma for unit tests
+- [x] explore karma for unit tests
 - [ ] explore protractor for e2e
 - [ ] move mocks into standalone folder?